Cloverfield: Viral tie-ins

 The drink Slusho! served as part of the viral marketing campaign.
 The drink had already appeared in producer Abrams' previous creation, the TV series Alias.
 Websites for Slusho! and Taguruato were launched to add to the mythology of Cloverfield.
 The Japanese phone number in the Tagruato website did work, but only played recorded messages.
 For example, one of the messages was: "Thank you for calling Tagruato.
 Due to high call volumes, your call has been transferred to an automated answering service.
 There are no updates at this time.
 After the tone, please leave a message, and one of our associates will find you as soon as possible".
 A building bearing the company logo for Tagruato can also be seen in the TV spot of the 2009 Star Trek film, and Uhura orders a Slusho! during the bar scene.
 When Cloverfield was hosted at Comic-Con 2007, gray Slusho!
 T-shirts were distributed to attendees.
 Fans who had registered at the Slusho! website received e-mails of fictional sonar images before the film's release that showed a deep-sea creature heading toward Manhattan.
 Fans who ordered merchandise received pieces of torn Tagruato documents and Japanese newspapers along with their products.
-A cup of Slusho! appears briefly in The Cloverfield Paradox, and it has also appeared in Fringe and Heroes.
+A cup of Slusho! appears briefly in The Cloverfield Paradox, and it has also appeared in Fringe, Super 8, and Heroes.
 A Slusho! bobblehead figure also appears shaking in The Cloverfield Paradox trailer and film.

 Producer Burk explained the viral tie-in, "It was all done in conjunction with the studio...
 The whole experience in making this movie is very reminiscent of how we did Lost."
 Director Reeves described Slusho! as "part of the involved connectivity" with Abrams' Alias and that the drink represented a "meta-story" for Cloverfield.
 The director explained, "It's almost like tentacles that grow out of the film and lead, also, to the ideas in the film.
 And there's this weird way where you can go see the movie and it's one experience...
 But there's also this other place where you can get engaged where there's this other sort of aspect for all those people who are into that.
 All the stories kind of bounce off one another and inform each other.
 But, at the end of the day, this movie stands on its own to be a movie....
 The Internet sort of stories and connections and clues are, in a way, a prism and they're another way of looking at the same thing.
 To us, it's just another exciting aspect of the storytelling."